cse110-sp21-group8/cse110-sp21-group8/admin/misc/rules.md

     - meet with the team
     - has to serenade the entire team

-  - If behavior continues, meeting with whole group
+  - If behavior continues, meeting with whole team
     - potentially meet with TA/Prof.

+## Signature: